sematext/docs/docs/logs/search-syntax.md

 ## Escaping Special Characters

-Escaping special characters that are part of the query syntax is another feature in our logs management application.
+Escaping special characters that are part of the query syntax is another feature in our logs management app.
 The current list special characters are

 \+ - && || \! ( ) { } \[ \] ^ " ~ \* ? : \\ /